mithril-security/blindai/docs/docs/getting-started/why-blindai.md

 This key security flaw often cuts off this type of collaboration from the get go.
 The hospital would likely refuse to send their medical data to the SAAS provider.
 Being able to use speech-to-text could have saved many hours for the hospital’s personnel and benefit the startup, but healthcare data security is just too sensitive to take any risk.

-This is where BlindAI comes in.
-Using BlindAI, the SAAS server can deploy their application within a highly isolated computing environment, a [Trusted Execution Environment](confidential_computing.md), which ensures that no-one, including their employees, can access the hospital's data.
+This is where BlindBox comes in.
+Using BlindBox, the SAAS server can deploy their application within a highly isolated computing environment, a [Trusted Execution Environment](confidential_computing.md), which ensures that no-one, including their employees, can access the hospital's data.
 This allows this kind of collaboration to go ahead to the great benefit of both parties.

 ## Next steps
 ____________________________

-To see a hands-on demo of BlindAI via our Whisper API, check out our [Quick Tour](./quick-tour.ipynb)!
+To see a hands-on demo of BlindBox via our Whisper API, check out our [Quick Tour](./quick-tour.ipynb)!

-To find out more about the Confidential technologies behind BlindAI, check out our [guide to Confidential Computing](confidential_computing.md).
+To find out more about the Confidential technologies behind BlindBox, check out our [guide to Confidential Computing](confidential_computing.md).